 After his service as Secretary of State, Massey served as CEO of Directo, Inc., a financial services management company.
 He also served as President and CEO of SciTrek, a science and technology center for children.

-Massey has served on the Board of Directors of the Georgia Special Olympics and on the Board of Directors of Prevent Child Abuse Georgia.
-He currently serves on the Board of Hands on Georgia, having been appointed by Governor Perdue in 2005.
+Massey serves on the Board of Directors of the Georgia Partnership for Excellence in Education.
+He previously served on the Board of Directors of the Georgia Special Olympics and on the Board of Directors of Prevent Child Abuse Georgia.
+He also served on the Board of Hands on Georgia, having been appointed by Governor Sonny Perdue.

-Lewis and his wife, Amy, have three children and reside in Norcross, a suburb of Atlanta, Georgia.
+Lewis and his wife, Amy, have three children, Chandler, Cameryn and Christian, and they reside in Peachtree Corners, a suburb of Atlanta, Georgia.

 John is a founding member of Massey, Watson & Hembree.
 For more than 20 years, John has been active at the highest levels in business, government, public policy and politics in the State of Georgia